VU-Programming/OOFP-snake/README.md

    - keep track of whether reverse is enabled
    - keep track of the current direction

-You are allowed to locally use vars and builders (i.e. ListBuilder) inside functions (NOTE: this is not true for the next assignment, there it is not allowed for the immutability bonus).
+You are allowed to locally use vars and builders (i.e. ListBuilder) inside functions (NOTE: this is not true for the next assignment, there this is not allowed for the immutability bonus).

 To get the points for not using a 2-dimensional structure:
 * Do not store cells in a 2-dimensional structure